-I’m adding one more menu from 1967 (courtesy the New York Public Library, www.nypl.org) in terms of the introduction of Mexican cuisine to a mainstream audience in the U.S.
+Below is one more menu from 1967 (courtesy the New York Public Library, www.nypl.org) to examine how Mexican cuisine developed in a mainstream U.S. context.

-Before I go further, I should say I’m well aware that the type of cuisine introduced to Americans as Mexican since the 1960s, is i) not really new, ii) usually a hybrid of Mexican and American food traditions.
-It’s not new because ever since the 19th century in the southwest, Mexican and Spanish-American foodways have interacted with “American”.
-The styles that emerged have been broadly called Tex-Mex and Cal-Mex, or more recently for southern California, Baja-style aka Baja-Cal and Fresh-Mex.*
+It goes without saying that the cuisine introduced to Americans as Mexican since the 1960s, is i) not really new, and ii) usually a hybrid of Mexican and American culinary traditions.
+It’s not new because ever since the 19th century in the Southwest, Mexican and Spanish-American foodways have interacted with “American”.
+The styles that emerged have been broadly called Tex-Mex and Cal-Mex, or more recently in southern California, Baja-style, aka Baja-Cal and Fresh-Mex.*

-Even before the 1960s this cooking was available in Latino enclaves in the southwest and sometimes diners and other informal eateries.
+Even before the 1960s this cooking was available in Latino enclaves in the southwest, often in diners and other informal eateries.

-There are differences too amongst these categories and within them, depending on the region/town and sometimes the restaurant.
-(Angelenos like crispy tacos, the Texans like the soft kind, etc.).
+There are differences among these categories and within them depending on region or town and sometimes the restaurant.
+Angelenos are said to like crispy tacos, Texans like the soft kind, etc.

-As to the hybrid nature of the food, in general things like wheat-based tacos (vs. corn), use of cheddar cheese, use of beef and more meat in general as well as guacamole and sour cream, were largely American contributions.
+The hybridization is shown e.g., by wheat-based tacos (vs. corn), cheddar cheese, use of beef and more meat in general than in Mexico, guacamole and sour cream – these were largely American contributions.

-However, the northern belt of Mexico, the provinces of Baja California, always ate something closer to American Mexican food than the other five or six regions which often differ quite a bit among themselves.
+Still, the northern belt of Mexico, especially Baja California, always ate something closer to American-Mexican style than the other five or six regions which can differ quite a bit among them.

-But rather than go further here, I will focus more on what American restaurateurs offered to diners as “Mexican” from the 1960s.
+Here, I will focus more on what American restaurateurs offered to diners as “Mexican” in the 1960s.

-The menu below shows the approach of Mexican Garden, which was clearly more adventurous than Cafe del Sol as it presented not just a few Mexican dishes, or non-Mexican dishes gussied up to sound Mexican, but a full array of Mexican dishes familiar to us today.
+The menu below shows the approach of Mexican Village.
+It was clearly more adventurous than Cafe del Sol’s as it presented not just a few Mexican dishes, or non-Mexican dishes adjusted to sound Mexican, but a full array of Mexican eating familiar to us today.

-Rather than describe each one, read them for yourself, but before you do, note how American dishes similar to Cafe del Sol’s were also offered: charcoal steaks, lobster, fish dishes, fried chicken, sandwiches, foods familiar to a mainstream audience.
-I think Mexican Garden always hedged its bets, covering both ends of the spectrum that is, indeed it seems this continued to the end.
+Rather than describe each dish read them for yourself but before you do, note how American dishes similar to Cafe del Sol’s were also offered: charcoal steaks, lobster, fish dishes, fried chicken, sandwiches; in a word foods familiar to a mainstream audience.
+It seems Mexican Village always hedged its bets, covering both ends of the spectrum, indeed throughout its existence.

-Coronado is well south of L.A. and its conurbation, not so far from the Mexican border, and it had the Navy base as a natural constituency.
+Coronado is well south of the L.A. sprawl, not so far from the Mexican border.
+It had the large U.S. Navy base as a natural constituency.
 It’s not the same IMO as being in Santa Barbara or L.A. itself and seeking a mainstream audience.
-I doubt a restaurant with that menu could have done it in L.A. in the 1940s, although if I’m wrong I’m happy to see the results!
+I doubt a restaurant with that menu could have succeeded in L.A. in the 1940s, although if I’m wrong I’m happy to see the evidence.

-At a minimum, Mexican Village was a gateway to a new category of American ethnic dining and paved the way for restaurants like Cafe de Sol and indeed another Mexican Village, this one started in 1965, in L.A.
-Its menu for the core Mexican items is not all that different to the Coronado original but it offers many more dishes.
-Some sound regional Mexican or perhaps reflect the current Baja-Cal cuisine.
+At a minimum, Mexican Village was a gateway to a new category of ethnic dining and paved the way for restaurants like Cafe de Sol and indeed another Mexican Village, one that started in 1965 in L.A.
+The latter’s menu, for the core Mexican items, is not all that different to the Coronado original but it offers many more dishes.
+Some sound regional Mexican and perhaps even reflect today’s Baja-Cal cuisine.

-I don’t think there was an ownership connection between the two Mexican Villages, but they are linked surely spiritually.
-You can read the L.A. restaurant’s menu – it is still going strong – and its own interesting history, here.
+I don’t think an ownership connection existed but the two restaurants are surely linked spiritually.
+You can read the menu of the L.A. restaurant – it is still going strong, and its own interesting history, here.

-* I am speaking broadly here, today, distinct Mexican regional cuisines are often available in Los Angeles.
-The popular Baja-style takes inspiration from the work of modern chefs in nearby Baja California, Mexico.
-This is relatively new though, and the hybrid, Americanized form is still the type generally understood in North America as “Mexican”.
+* I am speaking broadly here, as today distinct Mexican (regional-based) cuisines are available in Los Angeles.
+The popular Baja-style has arisen from the work of modern chefs in nearby Baja California, Mexico.
+This is relatively new though, and the hybrid or Americanized form is still generally understood in North America as “Mexican”.